JoeMitchellNelson/Covid-19-map/README.md

 This repo contains R code to create an animated map of the spread of Covid-19, using data pulled from the New York Times' public github repository.

 All of the R code is in the file main.R.
-One note is that you'll need an api key from the US Census Bureau.
+One note is that **you'll need an api key from the US Census Bureau**.
 The Census isn't picky about who gets a key, but it may take a few hours for them to approve your request.
 [Request an api key here.](http://api.census.gov/data/key_signup.html)

+### Why the Trump quotes?

+To us, January and February's developments feel like they happened 12 years ago.
+Since then, the president's response to the Covid-19 epidemic has taken a number of turns, and it's easy to lose track.
+We hope this short gif provides a brief history of Trump's public stances on Covid-19 in the context of the spread of the virus in the US.

 | Date | Title |
 |:-----:|:-----|